MBrosik/Midsummer-2023-CTF-Writeup/tasks/7/README.md

   <saml:Audience>http://10.10.200.65/apps/user_saml/saml/metadata</saml:Audience>
 </saml:AudienceRestriction>
 ```
-Without that we will get respone: `Account not provisioned`
+Without that we will get respone: `Account not provisioned`.

 Next we must encode saml response.
 I used for it [base64encode.org](https://www.base64encode.org/).
-Next in postman we must set cookie and body:
+Next in Postman we must set cookie and body:

 <img src="./task_7_a.png" width="500"/>
 <img src="./task_7_b.png" width="500"/>

-After we receive response, we will get cookies: `nc_username: twardowski`
+After we receive response, we will get cookies: `nc_username: twardowski`.

 <br>
 <br>